Pitzer College: Community involvement

 The Pitzer College community is known for its involvement outside of the classroom.
 Its students, faculty, and staff donate over 100,000 hours to community service annually.
-The College has been named to the President's Higher Education Community Service Honor Roll seven times.
+The college has been named to the President's Higher Education Community Service Honor Roll seven times.

 Much of Pitzer's community engagement occurs in the Community Engagement Center (CEC).
 The CEC runs the Pitzer in Ontario Program, a comprehensive semester-long service learning and cultural immersion program with a strong theoretical foundation in the human sciences informed by the best practices in the field of experiential education.
-The program integrates extensive internship experiences in city, private or non-profit organizations with interdisciplinary coursework that provides the theoretical framework from which social and urban issues can be effectively evaluated.
-Through living in Ontario, students have the opportunity to engage firsthand the diversity of voices, perspectives, and agendas that are driving those demands, and to come to a better understanding of the many layers of engaged citizenship.
+The program integrates extensive internship experiences in city, private or non-profit organizations with interdisciplinary coursework that provides the theoretical framework from which social and urban issues can be evaluated.

 At the Campus Compact 20/20 Visioning Summit on October 17, 2006, the Corporation for National and Community Service recognized Pitzer as one of 28 California campuses distinguished for community service and Hurricane Katrina relief efforts.
 Pitzer College received Mother Jones Magazine 2006 Campus Activism for Thinking Outside of the Box.

 Pitzer College students including former Speaker of the California State Assembly Fabian Nunez '97 helped in founding the Pomona Economic Opportunity Center.
 Through the Community Engagement Center, dozens of Pitzer students volunteer each semester with programs at Camp Afflerbaugh and California Youth Authority Chino.